AuthMe/AuthMeReloaded/docs/config.md

         teleportUnAuthedToSpawn: false
         # Can unregistered players walk around?
         allowMovement: false
-        # Should not authenticated players have speed = 0?
-        # This will reset the fly/walk speed to default value after the login.
-        removeSpeed: true
         # After how many seconds should players who fail to login or register
         # be kicked?
 Set to 0 to disable.
         timeout: 30